-3. You are required to make a non-refundable 20% US\$1,220.2 per person deposit of the cost for the tour based on the number of clients and reservation made upon conformation of tour.
-And the balance US\$ 4,880.8 per person no later than 90 days of the tour start date.
+3. You are required to make a non-refundable 20% US\$ per person deposit of the cost for the tour based on the number of clients and reservation made upon conformation of tour.
+And the balance US\$ no later than 90 days of the tour date.